-In Key Stage 1 English lessons follow the Read Write Inc. programme, with daily phonics, reading and writing sessions.
-Students are assessed, approximately every six weeks, to ensure that they are working at the appropriate level to embed and stretch their skills.
-Pupils that complete the Read Write Inc. programme advance to class-based literacy lessons, focusing on the academy’s English curriculum and aiming to help students achieve the end of year attainment targets.
+In Key Stage 1, pupils continue to learn to read through the Read Write Inc. programme, with daily phonics and reading sessions.
+Students are assessed, both formatively and summatively (approximately every six weeks), to ensure that they are working at the appropriate level to embed and stretch their skills.
+Once pupils have completed the Read Write Inc. programme, they advance to Destination Reader (a simplified version to the one our KS2 pupils receive).

 Curriculum Design in English